Case study · Live proof

-How Fozias restaurant went from invisible to #1 on Perplexity in 90 days
+How Fozias went from invisible to #1 on ChatGPT in 90 days

 The starting point

 Fozias serves authentic cuisine from 35 Renshaw Street, inside the Grand Central building in Liverpool city centre.
-The dining room is busy, repeat customers leave five-star Google reviews, and the brand has real word-of-mouth — exactly the profile that should surface when someone asks an AI for “halal restaurant Liverpool” or “Kashmiri food near me.”
+Busy dining room, five-star Google reviews, genuine word-of-mouth — exactly the profile that should surface when someone asks an AI for "halal restaurant Liverpool" or "Kashmiri food near me."

 Yet the first audit told a different story.
-The site had no meaningful schema, no llms.txt, and content written for humans in marketing tone rather than extractable facts AI systems can quote.
-There were no sameAs links tying the website entity to Instagram, Facebook, or trusted directories.
-Schema, where it existed, was a generic LocalBusiness blob — not the specific Restaurant type with cuisine, hours, and review objects that models use to disambiguate “a place to eat” from “a company with an address.”
+The site had no meaningful schema, no llms.txt, and content written in marketing tone rather than extractable facts AI systems can quote.
+No sameAs links.
+Schema that existed was a generic LocalBusiness blob — not a specific Restaurant type with cuisine, hours, and review objects.

 When we probed Gemini with the live domain, the entity state for fozias.co.uk came back "Unknown" — the digital equivalent of the model having no reliable file on the business.